brimdata/zed/docs/formats/zjson.md

 A sequence of ZJSON objects may be framed in two primary ways.

-First, they can simply be a sequence of newline delimited JSON where each object is transmitted as a single line terminated with a newline character, e.g., the [zq](https://github.com/brimdata/zed) CLI command writes its ZJSON output as lines of NDJSON.
+First, they can simply be [newline delimited JSON (NDJSON)](http://ndjson.org/), where each object is transmitted as a single line terminated with a newline character, e.g., the [zq](https://github.com/brimdata/zed/tree/main/cmd/zq) CLI command writes its ZJSON output as lines of NDJSON.

 Second, the objects may be encoded in a JSON array embedded in some other JSON-framed protocol, e.g., embedded in the the search results messages of the [zqd REST API](../../api/api.go).

-It is up to an implementation to determine how the ZJSON objects are framed according to its particular use case.
+It is up to an implementation to determine how ZJSON objects are framed according to its particular use case.

 ## Example